 We asked R29 readers whether they pray and, if they do, what that looks like.
 We also asked how they describe their religion or faith.
 Not so surprisingly, a fair share of respondents turned out to be "nones."
 They identified as atheist, agnostic, or unaffiliated, and answered with a simple "no."

 But, for those who said they do pray, their answers were illuminating.
 Many said they only pray during times of stress, while others said they reach out to God for the sake of others (rather than their own self-interest).
-Ahead, read why your fellow readers find solace in prayer.
+Ahead, read why your fellow readers find solace in prayer — and share your own thoughts in the comments.